ubc-library-rc/dataverse_utils/docs/scripts.md

 ##  dv_manifest_gen.py

 Not technically a Dataverse-specific script, this utility will generate a tab-separated value output.
-The file consists of 3 columns: **file, description and tags**.
+The file consists of 3 columns: **file, description and tags**, and optionally a **mimetype** column.

 Editing the result and using the upload utility to parse the tsv will add descriptive metadata, tags and file paths to an upload instead of laboriously using the Dataverse GUI.